iff/osh-oxy/readme.md

 # osh-oxy

 - simple shell history fzf search using our own format
-- a Rust reimplementation of https://github.com/dkuettel/one-shell-history
+- a Rust reimplementation of our [one-shell-history](https://github.com/dkuettel/one-shell-history)

 what works:

 - append to osh history file - format will change soon
 - search all \*.osh history files with fzf
 - sk (command) replaces fzf with skim

-what is not supported yet:

-- filter by session id and other aggregation

 ## dependencies